thetrueoneshots/PyroProgression/README.md

 Download the latest version of `PyroProgression_v.x.x.zip` from the latest release from [the release page](https://github.com/thetrueoneshots/PyroProgression/releases).
 If this `.zip` file includes a `CubeModLoader.fip` you will have to put that file in the same directory as your `cubeworld.exe`.
 If such a file is not added, you can get the latest modloader release from [the modloader release page](https://github.com/thetrueoneshots/Cube-World-Mod-Launcher/releases).
 You will have to create a new folder called mods in the folder where your `cubeworld.exe` is located if you do not have one already.
 You will have to put the `PyroProgression_v.x.x.dll` there.
 That is all there is to it!
 Enjoy playing

 ## Changelog
+- `[v.1.3]` Enemy and player scaling updates
+    - Enemy and items range from 1-5 * region distance
+    - Player starting stats are lowered
+    - Enemy starting stats are lowered
 - `[v.1.2]` Multiplayer XP sharing and scaling modifications
     - XP is now calculated based on the hosts level and enemy levels and divided between all players
     - Scaling is modified to be non game-breaking